David Hoflin: Career

-In the Australian medical drama All Saints, he played the character Kieran who had become heavily intoxicated with alcohol at a rave and subsequently passed out and neglected his younger sister, who was later raped by his friend Lewis.
+In 2003, Hoflin had a role in drama biopic Swimming Upstream, opposite Geoffrey Rush, Judy Davis and Jesse Spencer, and continued to appear in guest roles in series including medical drama All Saints, police procedural series Blue Heelers and drama McLeod's Daughters.
+In All Saints, Hoflin played the character Kieran, who had become heavily intoxicated with alcohol at a rave and subsequently passed out and neglected his younger sister, who was later raped by his friend Lewis.